Hamisakim/MonoMelody/README.md

 ![](/screengrabs/Screenshot%202021-04-30%20at%2014.26.26.png)

 # Front end
-My focus was on the explore page, user authentication, nav-bar, footer, about page, likes, comments and  error handling.
+My focus was on the explore page, user authentication, nav-bar, footer, about page, likes, comments, and error handling.
 We used Bulma to aid in styling and to streamline the build.

 # My Highlights
 ##  Notifications
-Using Toastify I wrote a re-usable function which takes the error from our backend and displays a notification with relevant message.
-This really saved time by being reusable across multiple components!
+Using Toastify I wrote a re-usable function that takes the error from our backend and displays a notification with a relevant message.
+This saved time by being reusable across multiple components!
 We could also use the custom toastifyPopUp function to show a custom message if needed, for success or failure.
 ![Screenshot 2021-04-30 at 14 57 08](https://user-images.githubusercontent.com/76621344/119320712-c65a4e00-bc73-11eb-837b-7c8e205295c6.png)